adscorp100/mdhomecarebuild/src/content/blog/ndis-vs-ndia.md

 The **NDIS** works like insurance.
 It invests in people early on with supports and help to improve their lives in the long run, which might mean they need less intensive support later.
 It's important to know the NDIS works together with other main services like health, education, and housing – it doesn't replace them.
 Because it connects with these other services, there needs to be an organisation to manage the scheme – and that's the NDIA.

 ## What Does NDIA Stand For?
-Meet the National Disability Insurance AgencyWhile the NDIS is the scheme, the **NDIA** is the *organisation* that makes it happen. **NDIA** stands for the **National Disability Insurance Agency**.
+Meet the National Disability Insurance Agency

+While the NDIS is the scheme, the **NDIA** is the *organisation* that makes it happen. **NDIA** stands for the **National Disability Insurance Agency**.
 It's a separate government agency set up by the Australian Government just to run and manage the **National Disability Insurance Scheme**.
 If the NDIS is the 'what', the NDIA is the 'who' – the group in charge.

 **Role and Functions of the NDIA (The 'Who')**